TempoControl: Temporal Attention Guidance for Text-to-Video Models: Method

 \section{Method}

-Given a video $v$, our goal is to generate an edited version $v'$ such that specific tokens appear according to a temporal condition defined by a weighting mask $m_i = [m_{i,1}, \ldots, m_{i,T'}]$, where $m_{i,j} \in [0, 1]$ indicates the desired strength of activation of token $p_i$ at temporal position $j$ (see Figure~\ref{fig:atten} bottom).
-In most experiments, we use binary masks (i.e., values of zero or one), except for the audio-alignment setting, where the mask reflects sound strength.
-The main steps of our approach are detailed in the appendix Algorithm~\ref{alg:attend-align}, illustrated in Figure~\ref{fig:method}, and discussed below.
+Given a video $v$, our objective is to generate an edited version $v'$ such that specific tokens appear according to a temporal condition.
+To achieve fine-grained temporal control, we employ masks, which provide a more precise and less ambiguous mechanism than textual descriptions.
+We denote as input a binary mask $m_i = [m_{i,1}, \ldots, m_{i,T'}]$, where each element $m_{i,j} \in \{0, 1\}$ indicates whether token $p_i$ should appear at temporal position $j$ (see Figure~\ref{fig:atten}, bottom, orange line).
+In this example, the mask specifies that the token \textit{dog} should appear only in the second half of the video (i.e., frames 10–20).
+In general, $m_{i,j}$ may also take continuous values to represent the strength of appearance.
+In most experiments, we use binary masks, except in the audio-alignment setting, where the mask encodes sound intensity.
+The main steps of our approach are illustrated in Figure~\ref{fig:method} and discussed below.
+We also provide an algorithmic description in the appendix.

-We steer the latent representation during the first $k$ denoising steps by performing $l$ gradient update iterations at each step using the AdamW optimizer.
-For clarity, the update can be expressed as:
+We steer the latent representation during the first $k$ denoising steps by applying $l$ gradient-based updates at each step, optimized with AdamW.
+Let $z_t$ denote the latent at step $t$; the update is:

-where $\alpha \in \mathbb{R}$ is the learning rate and $t$ is the current denoising step.
-The loss $\mathcal{L}^t$ consists of four components (detailed below): (i) temporal correlation, (ii) energy, (iii) entropy regularization, and (iv) spatial consistency.
+where $\alpha$ is the learning rate.
+The loss $\mathcal{L}^t$ consists of a single main component: a temporal correlation term that aligns the attention pattern with the target mask.
+While this term is most significant for aligning with the temporal condition, we also include two terms that further improve the results: (ii) a magnitude term that amplifies or suppresses token-level activation, and (iii) an attention entropy regularization term that preserves spatial consistency.
+We describe each component in detail below.

-\paragraph{Temporal correlation term.} The first loss term encourages the temporal attention vector $a_i^t$ to match the target mask $m_i$ using the Pearson correlation:
+\paragraph{Temporal correlation term.} The main loss term encourages the temporal attention vector $a_i^t$ to match the target mask $m_i$ using the Pearson correlation: